datafolklabs/cement/.github/PULL_REQUEST_TEMPLATE.md

 **NOTICE:** Prior to submitting a pull request, please ensure you abide by the [Guidelines for Code Contributions], including but not limited to:

-* PR is associated with at least one issue
+- PR is associated with at least one issue
-* Submit from a **topic** branch, not an preexisting branch
+- Submit from a **topic** branch, not a pre-existing Cement branch
-* Make every effort to comply with [PEP8]
+- Make every effort to comply with [PEP8]
-* All tests pass successfully
+- All tests pass successfully
-* Coverage reports 100% code coverage
+- Coverage reports 100% code coverage

 ---